-The plan offers an incredible new way to save time, gas, and get around the county for just an extra 24 cents per day.
+The plan offers an incredible new way to save time, gas, and get around the county for just an extra 24 cents per day for the average Pinal County household.
 Importantly, every Pinal County community gets more benefits than the investment they put in.
 Please vote Yes on November 7th!

 Election Day | November 7, 2017